Categorical Bockstein sequences: Introduction

 Let $\E$ be the full exact subcategory of finitely supported objects in $\prod_{i\in\Z}\E_0$ and $\pi\:\F\rarrow\E$ be the functor taking a triple $(M,Q,q)$ to the graded object~$Q$.
 Then $\pi$~is an exact-conservative functor satisfying the condition~(vi) for the graded center element~$\s$ in~$\F$ (cf.~\cite[Section~4]{Partin}).
 When the functor $\phi\:\E_0\rarrow\A$ is fully faithful, the conditions~(vii\+viii) are also satisfied~\cite[Example~4.1]{Partin}. \end{ex}

-The categorical reduction construction of this section applied to the exact categories, natural transformations, and background exact-conservative functors in Example~\ref{pro-finite-group-reduction-example}(a\+b), produces the exact categories $\G=\F_{\Z/m}^G$ and $\G^+=\F_{\Z/m}^{G\,+}$ of finitely and infinitely generated free $\Z/m$\+modules with a (discrete) action of~$G$.
-The same construction in Example~\ref{filtered-exact-associated-graded-reduction-example}(a) produces the abelian category $\G$ of finite-dimensional graded comodules over the graded coalgebra $\gr_FC=\bigoplus_n F_nC/F_{n-1}C$.
+The categorical reduction construction of this section applied to the exact categories, natural transformations, and background exact-conservative functors in Example~\ref{pro-finite-group-reduction-example}(a\+b), produces the exact categories $\G=\F_{\Z/m}^G$ and $\G^+=\F_{\Z/m}^{G\,+}$ of finitely and infinitely generated free $\Z/m$\+modules with a (discrete) action of~$G$ (cf.\ Proposition~\ref{unfiltered-reduction-prop} below).
+The same construction in Example~\ref{associative-ring-reduction-example}(a) produces the abelian category $\G$ of left $R/(s)$\+modules, in Example~\ref{associative-ring-reduction-example}(b) it leads to the abelian category $\G$ of graded modules over the graded ring $\gr_FS$, and in Example~\ref{filtered-exact-associated-graded-reduction-example}(a) it produces the abelian category $\G$ of finite-dimensional graded comodules over the graded coalgebra $\gr_FC=\bigoplus_n F_nC/F_{n-1}C$.

 We are not aware of any alternative way to define or produce the exact category $\G$ that one obtains as the output of the categorical reduction construction applied in the case of Example~\ref{filtered-exact-associated-graded-reduction-example}(b) in general (even when, e.~g., $\E_0$ is a split exact category and $\A$ is an abelian category).